GoogleCloudPlatform/federated-learning/terraform/cross-device/odp-cross-device.md

 ## Approach 2: Automated Deployment Using deploy.sh

-The `federated-learning/terraform/scripts/deploy.sh` script automates the process but doesn't use the deterministic Docker build environment.
-Use this approach for development/testing only.
+The `federated-learning/terraform/scripts/deploy.sh` script is a helper script that automates the process using the  Docker build environment.

 ### 1\.
 Run Automated Deployment